 What’s the FINLAY differential?

-There are a few other in the eyewear space but our preference for Made-in-Italy manufacturing and Carl Zeiss lenses are a step ahead of the rest.
+There are a few other direct-to-consumer brands in the eyewear space but our preference for Made-in-Italy manufacturing and Carl Zeiss lenses are a step ahead of the rest.
 Of course, our designs are unique to us too, and you can have each frame customised with your chosen initials.

 Biggest high, and low?